 Although I have had various visas multiple times without any problems, I fully acknowledge how restrictive visa policies are.
 An acquaintance of mine from Bishkek, Ruslan Tokochev spent 588 days traveling around the world.
 In his blog post he wrote that initially he planned to visit 38 countries but because of visa issues managed to go only to 17.
 He didn’t manage to get into most Latin American countries.

 Getting a visa, let’s say to Schengen area of the European Union, is a rigorous and costly procedure.
-For application to be considered one has to pay a non-refundable fee of 60 euros, show plane tickets (note: purchasing them without any guarantees of being granted a visa), accommodation booking, and bank account statement, on which there must be at least 500–600 euros per one week of stay.
+For application to be considered one has to pay a non-refundable fee of 60 euros, show plane tickets (note: often they have to purchase them without any guarantees of being granted a visa), accommodation booking, and a bank account statement showing at least 500–600 euros per one week of stay.
 Some embassies may request additional documents like proof of absence of criminal record or an invitation letter.

 After all, trying to get a visa can be so challenging that when one finally is granted it, they make the most of their trip.
-They try to visit as many cities as possible, they try to see as many place as possible, they shop and eat to death, they buy ridiculous trinkets.
+They try to visit as many cities as possible, they try to see as many places as possible, they shop and eat to death, they buy ridiculous trinkets.
+I never judge them.

 So, indeed, traveling is a privilege.
 And sometimes I feel extremely privileged having had an opportunity to live abroad and visit more than 20 countries.
 There are many other passports who have it worse than I do.